KimS-WT/lab-3/README.md

 How do you access the database?
 How do you add an object to the database?
 How do you save the changes?
 Think about these questions to complete this task.

+    --- using ( var db = new AppDbContext()) // Access a database
+    --- db.Add(); // Adds object to the database
+    --- db.SaveChanges(); // Saves changes to the database

 Open the database in **DB Browser for SQLite**.
 Click Browse Data.
 Do you see your mad scientist entry?
 Run your program again.
 What happens in the database?

+    ---yes
+    ---It will duplicate the entry becuase it is rerunning the code without checking if the database has already been created.
+Using an if statement can combat this--since the add and save statements are included within the EnsureCreated() if statement, it prevents the the entry from duplicating.

 ## Task 4: Finishing Up
 1. Save your program and run it.
 At the terminal prompt, type `dotnet run`